Use pip or easy_install:

 pydocstyle looks for one of the

-file specified above in that exact order.
-If a configuration file was not
+file specified above in that exact order. ini-like configuration files must

-found, it keeps looking for one up the directory tree until one is found or
+pydocstyle keeps looking for one up the directory tree until one is found

 For backwards compatibility purposes, pydocstyle supports configuration